IMPORTANT: This article applies only to specific products and/or operating systems. Check Applicable Products and Categories for details.

 - Using the microphone or voice recognition feature.

-Check the remaining battery life
+Checking the remaining battery life

-The Battery indication is available with Android™ 6.0 Marshmallow or later.
+The Battery indication is available on TVs with Android™ 6.0 Marshmallow or later.
 You can check the remaining battery level of the remote control on the TV screen by following the steps below.
 If the battery level is low, we recommend replacing the batteries.

 - On the supplied remote control, press the HOME button.